 Maui is a mountainous Island like most of the Hawaii chain.
 No trip to the island is complete without a trip without a visit to Haleakala, a dormant volcano and national park.
 Rising to over 3,000 m, this huge mountain offers spectacular views of the island.

-If you’re looking for a less touristy and more authentic Hawaiian experience, then stay away from the coast in the center of Maui or over on the Eastern side of the island.
+If you’re looking for a less touristy and more authentic Hawaiian experience, then stay away from the coast in the center of Maui or over on the Eastern side of the Hawaii.